 FNF Group in Focus

-Headquartered in Jacksonville, FNF Group (FNF) is a Finance stock that has seen a price change of 24.36% so far this year.
-The provider of title insurance and mortgage services is paying out a dividend of $0.31 per share at the moment, with a dividend yield of 3.17% compared to the Insurance - Property and Casualty industry's yield of 1.53% and the S&P 500's yield of 1.96%.
+Based in Jacksonville, FNF Group (FNF) is in the Finance sector, and so far this year, shares have seen a price change of 30.41%.
+Currently paying a dividend of $0.31 per share, the company has a dividend yield of 3.02%.
+In comparison, the Insurance - Property and Casualty industry's yield is 1.35%, while the S&P 500's yield is 1.88%.

-Looking at dividend growth, the company's current annualized dividend of $1.24 is up 3.3% from last year.
-In the past five-year period, FNF Group has increased its dividend 5 times on a year-over-year basis for an average annual increase of 14.04%.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.24 is up 3.3% from last year.
+In the past five-year period, FNF Group has increased its dividend 5 times on a year-over-year basis for an average annual increase of 13.85%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-FNF Group's current payout ratio is 46%.
-This means it paid out 46% of its trailing 12-month EPS as dividend.
+Right now, FNF Group's payout ratio is 46%, which means it paid out 46% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, FNF expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.74 per share, with earnings expected to increase 1.48% from the year ago period.
+The Zacks Consensus Estimate for 2019 is $2.76 per share, which represents a year-over-year growth rate of 2.22%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report